Bostads-AB-Mimer/onecore-tenant-portal/packages/frontend/README.md

 ## Configuration

-This template comes with a basic setup of Github Actions to lint and test code on PR:s made against `main`.
+This template comes with a basic setup of GitHub Actions to lint and test code on PR:s made against `main`.